krischik/SteemRubyTutorial/Documents/Part-3.md

 gem install steem-ruby
 gem install radiator
 ```

+If there is anything not clear you can ask in the comments.

 **Note:** Both steem-ruby and radiator provide a file called `steem.rb`.
 This means that: